-When the time comes to settle your personal injury claim, it’s important for you to know what portion of the total amount of the settlement goes to you, and what goes to the lawyers and medical providers who may have liens on your settlement.
+When the time comes to settle your personal injury claim, you may be surprised to find out there are parties who have a right to, or liens on, your personal injury compensation.
+It’s important for you to know what portion of the settlement goes to you, what goes to the lawyers and what goes to any lienholders that may have claims on your settlement.

 What are settlement liens?

 While you are injured, you receive medical care.
 Your doctors, hospitals and physical therapists may need to be paid – or, your healthcare insurer pays them.
 In addition, you may receive payments in the form of short-or long-term disability benefits while you are unable to work.

 If another party should bear financial responsibility for your injuries, all these entities — the healthcare providers, the insurance companies, and the government office that paid your disability benefits — can make a claim against your personal injury settlement to be repaid.
 This is known as subrogation.

 Subrogation is a legal term that describes another party’s right to stand in your place to collect money from an injury claim.

 If you handle your personal injury claims on your own, you may not even be aware that there are other parties with a claim on your settlement.
 But they know who you are, and they will assert their legal right to that money.